groovywave/blog-with-astro/src/content/posts/FRIENDS/4-12_can-tell.md

 tags: ["FRIENDS",]
 ---

-Phoebe: All right, I'm gonna go take apregnancy test, right now.
+Phoebe: All right, I'm gonna go take a pregnancy test, right now.

 Joey: Oh wow!
 You **can tell** this soon.